rozenn-pineau/Drought-paper/README.md

-# Prepping herbarium dataset for trajectory analyses
+# Herbarium dataset: ancestry mapping using ancestry hmm

+## Calling ancestry on drought-informative sites only

-## Step (1) : filter herbarium vcf files for drought adaptive sites
+### Step (1) : filter herbarium vcf files for drought adaptive sites

 <ins>(1) merge * herbarium * vcf for each chromosome together in one file </ins>